nomiddleman/nomiddleman-woocommerce/README.txt

 3. Customer Thank-You Page

 == Changelog ==

+= 2.3.4 =
+* Gateway will always show up in WooCommerce settings even if no valid cryptos exists

 = 2.3.3 =
 * Added setting to change the Checkout Payment Gateway Label